Professor of Legal Analysis, Writing, and Skills

 Member, California and Michigan State Bars

 Kathryn Falk Campbell (Fehrman) brings the unusual combination of perspectives and experience of a former Navy JAG officer, prosecutor, chief public defender, civil litigator, magistrate, arbitrator, hearing referee, state policy executive, and longtime educator of many disciplines to the law classroom.
-She came to Southwestern from California Western School of Law where she was a Professor of Legal Skills from 2008 to 2015, teaching a variety of Legal Skills courses as well as specialty courses such as International Trafficking in Humans.
+She came to Southwestern from California Western School of Law, where she was a Professor of Legal Skills from 2008 to 2015, teaching various Legal Skills courses and specialty courses such as International Trafficking in Humans.

 "As lawyers, our words are our stock in trade.
 Their sound and import create time, space, and worlds of their own.
 They are powerful.
 And as a practical matter, Lawyers' words always generate action.
 Our words manifest in our communities in ways we need to be keenly intentional about.
 The ripples we create with a few strokes of the keyboard or pen may last for generations."